 The Harbour Inn, Porthleven The Harbour Inn is a lively pub situated on the harbour in the small Cornish village of Porthleven.
 The Harbour Inn has 14 rooms in total, each featuring a telephone, television, tea and coffee making facilities and a hairdryer.
 All the food served at The Harbour Inn uses fresh local produce and there is also entertainment in the bar on Saturday evenings, with a fun quiz night on Thursday evenings.

 From Porthleven you cycle along coastal lanes to the seaside village of Marazion, which affords breathtaking views over St Michael’s Mount and Mount’s Bay.
 From Marazion there is an easy, level ride around Mount’s Bay to Penzance and neighbouring Newlyn.
 Both towns have large harbours and big fishing fleets, so there is always plenty going on here.
 It’s also an ideal place for lunch.
-The tour follows the coast road to Mousehole, a cosy fishing village with real charm and character.
-Porthcurno is home to the Minack Theatre – a unique place where the auditorium and stage are carved into the cliff above the sea.
-Performances are held here throughout the summer.
+The tour follows the coast road to Mousehole, a cosy fishing village with real charm and character, before the final stretch of coast and countryside towards the beautiful Sennen Cove with historic harbour and golden sand beach.

 The Queens Hotel, St Ives The Queen’s Hotel is a late-Georgian, three-storey building in the heart of picturesque St Ives.
 Eight en-suite bedrooms have been redecorated with vintage furniture and Cornish artwork hanging on the freshly painted white walls, plus sparkling new bathrooms with new showers.
 Downstairs is a relaxed and friendly bar with delicious pub food made from the finest local, seasonal ingredients Cornwall has to offer.